-Tax credits allocated from the non-profit set-aside may be subject to recapture if ownership or "material participation" of the nonprofit organization terminates during the Compliance Period.
+Tax credits allocated from the non-profit set-aside may be subject to disallowance if ownership or "material participation" of the nonprofit organization terminates during the Credit Period.
 CCA 201352009 (December 27, 2013); Ch.
 6, Audit Technique Guide for IRC Section 42, updated September 2014.
 In CCA 201352009, the Service disallowed credits for a taxable year where a project owner failed to maintain the involvement of a qualified nonprofit organization in a project previously allocated credits under the Code §42(h)(5)(B) non-profit setaside, as of the close of a taxable year.
+The Service indicated that a recapture of credits it not appropriate for violation of the nonprofit set-aside because such a violation does not result from or cause a reduction in qualified basis.
+Credits may be disallowed for the year in which such violation occurs or continues, but after expiration of the Credit Period, there are effectively no Credits to disallow and no tax penalty for the violation.
 However, the Service stated that the project owner would be able to claim credits for the taxable year in which the violation is corrected (assuming the project owner is otherwise eligible to claim credits for that taxable year in question).
 In a letter dated March 27, 2014 to the IRS, the ABA Forum expressed concern that the approach adopted in the CCA and the updated ATG, which the ABA Forum believes is inconsistent with the statutory language, could have a negative effect on projects involving nonprofit organizations.
 In the letter, the ABA Forum noted that "Nothing in the text of Section 42 or the legislative history provides the tax treatment for a failure to maintain the involvement of a qualified nonprofit organization in a project throughout the Compliance Period...[and] unless the credit allocation is invalid because the state agency violated Section 42(h)(5) and credits are therefore disallowed under Section 42(h)(1), there is no basis for finding that a taxpayer who receives credits from the nonprofit setaside [sic] will lose those credits if the requirements of Section 42(h)(5) are not met throughout the Compliance Period."
 In the letter, the ABA Forum argued that the nonprofit set-aside is a requirement placed upon the state allocating agency and should be deemed satisfied when the agency makes a determination in good faith that a project will satisfy the requirements of Section 42(h)(5)(B) throughout the Compliance Period based on the commitments required of the taxpayer in the extended use agreement.
 Query: Many states have historically allocated more than the statutorily required 10% of their housing credit amount to projects involving qualified nonprofit organizations.
 It remains to be seen whether the approach taken in the CCA and the ATG will act as a disincentive to states to allocate more than the statutory minimum to projects involving qualified nonprofit organizations given the potential risk that such credits will be disallowed if the requirements of Section 42(h)(5)(B) are not satisfied throughout the Compliance Period.